Does Medicare Cover Exercise Equipment ?

 Medicare part B, typically provides cover for 80% of the Medicare-approved price for DME, because you have a prescription from a Medicare-approved doctor, and because you purchased your item from a Medicare-enrolled supplier.

 If you use a Medicare-enrolled “participating” supplier who accepts assignment, you will then, typically, pay your Medicare 20% co-payment of the Medicare-approved price for your equipment, plus your deductible if it applies.

 Always use, a Medicare-enrolled “participating” supplier who accepts assignment, if you don’t, you may have to pay a lot more.

 Medicare both rents and buys equipment outright.

-If your item is rented from a Medicare-enrolled “participating” supplier who accepts assignment, you will typically pay a monthly 20% co-payment of the Medicare-approved rental price for the it, and also, if it applies your deductible.
+If your item is rented from a Medicare-enrolled “participating” supplier who accepts assignment, you will typically pay a monthly 20% co-payment of the Medicare-approved rental price for it, and also, if it applies, your deductible.

 Locate a Medicare-enrolled DME Supplier near you